twilliams9397/eng89_docker/Building_a_microservice.md

 CMD ["node", "app.js"]
 ```
+- using the dockerfile, build the container `docker build -t twilliams9397/eng89_nodeapp .`
-- once it is running, port map to port 80 and check localhost - `docker run -d -p 80:3000 twilliams9397/eng89_nodeapp`
+- once it is built, run with port map to port 80 and check localhost - `docker run -d -p 80:3000 twilliams9397/eng89_nodeapp`